Access the Series: Enrolling now in The Estate Registry. →

 2. Add the sour cream and the diced red tomato.

-3. Utilizing a spatula, gently fold the ingredients together until a savory, juicy emulsion forms at the bottom of the skillet.
+3. Using a spatula, gently fold the ingredients together until a savory, juicy sauce forms at the bottom of the skillet.

 1. Incorporate the chopped chives and fresh cilantro into the mixture.